aws/aws-fpga/sdk/management/fpga_image_tools/README.md

 *  *The DBDF is the common PCIe bus topology representation representation the Domain:Bus#:Device#:Function#*

+** NOTE: ** *While each FPGA have more than one PCIe Physical Function, the AFI management tools will present VendorID and DeviceId of the first PF only*

 #### Describing the AFI content loaded on a specific FPGA Slot